CivJ/demo_logger/README.md

 * spec/e2e/core/spec/unit/core_spec.rb

 ## TODOs
 Most of the obvious improvements that I am intentionally omitting are marked with TODO.

-Also, I have omitted the actual sending of email, but have hopefully designed this in a way such that it would be easy to plug in.
+### Other omissions given that this is an interview question
+* Actually sending email: It should be easy to plug this in.
+Let's talk about it!
+* Integrating with a log aggregator (e.g. Logstash, Splunk)
+* Making everything configurable